Marke style CSA

 Our CSA provides the customer:

-• certified organic produce grown with no-till practices, mostly from our 3 acre farm and occasionally from nearby organic farms to increase variety.
+• certified organic produce grown with low-till soil management practices, mostly from our 3 acre farm and occasionally from nearby organic farms to increase variety.

-• a weekly newsletter with recipe suggestions and news about the farm.
+• a weekly newsletter with news about the farm.

 • a basis for your weekly meal plan, ensuring that you are eating with the seasons and encouraging you to try new dishes and eat at home.